elmersson/macos_4/README.md

 # MacOS

 This project was created with [Better-T-Stack](https://github.com/AmanVarshney01/create-better-t-stack), a modern TypeScript stack that combines React, TanStack Router, and more.
+A repo to mimic how my current setup is.

 ## Features